 It is ironic that many people who run their own businesses, including owners of a spa or a massage practice, have as much fear of success as they do of failure.
 Fear of failure is understandable.
 It’s daunting to start your own venture, whatever it is.
 No matter how much you love the adventure of charting your own course, it’s natural to worry about failing along the way due to your own missteps or circumstances outside your control.

-Fear of success, however, is less easy to understand but that doesn’t make it less unlikely.
+However, fear of success is less easy to understand, but that doesn’t make it less unlikely.
 With success comes responsibility and greater expectations that you impose on yourself or others do.
 Once you gain success, there’s also a fear of losing it.

 While fear of success is not uncommon, don’t let it hold you back from pursuing your dream of having an enduring, highly respected business.
-Don’t let fear of success paralyze you from making decisions that are necessary to move your spa or massage practice along, whether they are about expanding services partnering with others, opening a new location or whatever else it takes to be successful.
+Don’t let the fear of success paralyze you from making decisions necessary to move your spa or massage practice along, whether they are about expanding services, partnering with others, opening a new location, or whatever else it takes to be successful.

 I’m not Good Enough for Success